FotiosBistas/Tcp-Throughput-Different-Server-Implementations/README.md

 ## Maven commands

-To check if the project is a valid project:
+To check if the project is a valid maven project:

 `mvn validate`